Payment for Damage to a Cotton Candy Machine

 Answer

-As it appears from the question, it is clear to both of you that the renter was not at fault for the explosion.
-It is a malfunction in the machine.
+From your description, it seems clear to both of you that the renter was not at fault for the machine blowing out, it was simply a malfunction.